 - Should be self-produced (should not be produced via school or district video production team)

-- Should highlight candidate qualities and should not focus on opponent (if applicable)
+- Should highlight candidate qualities and should not focus on an opponent (if applicable)

 - Should cover qualifications for the position, current/previous positions held in GSCA and vision for GSCA